24/7 Live Call Answering

 Since most survival action cases begin as personal injury cases, a wrongful death case can usually be filed at the same time.
 Since the facts of the case and the liability are identical, many courts chose to combine the two.
 In either case, an attorney must prove that the death was caused by intent or neglect by someone who had “duty of care.”
 A few individuals that could be held liable for wrongful death or survival action include:

 In both cases, the liable party must be determined.
-This could be a very complex process and it’s recommended that you have an attorney, like an injury law firm in Indianapolis, IN, on your side.
+This could be a very complex process and it’s recommended that you have an attorney, like an injury law firm, on your side.
 If you have lost a loved one due to intent or negligence, filing for wrongful death or survival action could help offer closure and support during a very difficult time.

 Thank you to the experts at Ward & Ward Law Firm, for their insight into personal injury law.